Sewage Damage Cleanup: What You Need to Know

 Why Professional Cleanup is Necessary

-Sewage is classified as Category 3 (black water), meaning it may contain bacteria, viruses, and other harmful pathogens that pose serious health risks.
-Because of this, sewage cleanup requires more than standard cleaning methods.
+Sewage is classified as Category 3 water, also known as black water.
+It may contain bacteria, viruses, and other dangerous pathogens.
+Because of this, sewage damage cleanup requires specialized equipment and training.

 Household cleaners are not designed to handle biohazards and are often ineffective at fully disinfecting contaminated areas.